 However, it does turn out that Ben was correct.

-We've got some info here.
+Got some info here.

-This is from Disclosed TV Justin.
+This is from Disclose TV.

-So obviously that was a few days ago.
+So obviously, that was a few days ago.

-Tyler Robinson, the man suspected of killing conservative activist Charlie Kirk during a campus event at a Utah University had eluded authorities for more than a day.
+Tyler Robinson, the man suspected of killing conservative activist Charlie Kirk during a campus event at a Utah University, had eluded authorities for more than a day.

 However, after his father recognized him from photographs distributed by authorities, officials say a series of events ultimately led to the 22-year-old Robinson being taken into custody.